Probate Q&A Series

 • County and state procedures differ.
 Some states accept recorded exemplified probate papers without opening a full ancillary estate; others require a formal ancillary administration.
 Verify before listing the property.

 • Selling too soon.
-Sales by heirs or devisees without a personal representative’s involvement can create creditor and title risks; use an ancillary personal representative’s deed when within typical creditor periods.
+Sales by heirs or devisees without a personal representative’s involvement can create creditor and title risks; use the conveyancing method authorized by the situs state.

 • Sequence matters.
 Where there is no survivorship, open the predeceased spouse’s proceeding first; otherwise you may not have authority to convey 100% of the title.

-• Proceeds flow back home.
-Expect net sale proceeds to return to the North Carolina estate for claims and distribution; plan liquidity and taxes accordingly.
+• Proceeds may flow back home.
+Net sale proceeds may be transferred to the North Carolina estate for claims and distribution, subject to the law and court orders governing the ancillary administration.

 Conclusion

 To sell out-of-state real estate co-owned by spouses, first read the deed.
 If it provided survivorship (including tenancy by the entirety), the first spouse’s share passed to the survivor; you then clear the survivor’s title through that state’s process (often ancillary probate) and sell.
 If there was no survivorship, open a proceeding for the predeceased spouse in that state before addressing the survivor’s share.
-Next step: obtain the deed and request exemplified North Carolina probate papers, then file in the other state’s probate court.
+Next step: obtain the deed and request exemplified North Carolina probate papers, then file in the other state’s probate court or land-records process as required there.

 Talk to a Probate Attorney